kalathurkishore/CVRP2D/README.md

 # CVRP2D
 ## Overview
-This repository contains the code and the data of the paper: CVRP2D: Optimized Route Navigation Considering Vehicle Capacity for Pickup-Delivery
+This repository contains the code and the data of the paper: PIKU: Optimized Route Navigation Considering Vehicle Capacity for Pickup-Delivery

 Submitted for the publication in DSAA 2023.
 Below steps can be followed for Execution and Reproducing of the results.